johnwfinigan/R-builder-sif/README.md

 This is a tool for automating builds of R and R packages into a container.
 Both Docker format and Singularity format can be created.
 The tool is built to be usable on Linux and under Docker Desktop on Mac.
+On Linux, your build machine must have Docker installed.
+You do not need singularity installed on your build machine to use this tool to generate .sif files.

 ## News - read this if you used previous versions

-* You must pass ```-s``` to enable Singularity .sif file generation.
-It now defaults to disabled.
+* You must pass ```-s``` to enable Singularity .sif file generation. sif generation is now off by default.

 * Default R version used, if you do not specify another, is now 4.1.0